Pompano Beach, FL 33069

 Overall, misunderstanding or mischaracterizing mental illness can stigmatize those who suffer from it and discourage individuals from seeking help for their condition.
 This is why it’s vital to understand what constitutes mental health and what comprises mental illness.
 And therefore offer better support to those around us who may be struggling.
 To do this, we must create an environment where people feel comfortable talking openly about their mental health without fear or judgment.

-A man who would benefit from inpatient mental health treatment Fort Lauderdale.
+A man who would benefit from an inpatient mental health facility in pompano beach

 What are Mental Health Disorders?